MonoNeon: Playing style

 In 2012, Thomas joined David Fiuczynski and Planet Microjam.
 Also in 2012, he released his solo avant-garde album, Down-to-Earth Art as MonoNeon.

 MonoNeon's YouTube bass cover videos of Sonic The Hedgehog Green Hill Zone Theme and the theme song to the Martin Lawrence Show were featured on NoTreble.

 In early 2013, Thomas released an album called Southern Visionary under the pseudonym MonoNeon.
 This album features several microtonal musicians.
 He also released an album entitled Uncle Curtis Answered The Lobster Telephone.

 MonoNeon performed with 2010 Grammy nominee Sheri Jones-Moffett during the Recording Academy Chapter 40th Anniversary Celebration at Levitt Shell.

 MonoNeon teamed up with producer Kriswontwo to release an EP called, WEON.

 July 2014, MonoNeon made his debut performance as the bassist for Screaming Headless Torsos at Jalisco Jazz Festival in Mexico.

-July 7, 2018, MonoNeon played a show with Joe Russo (musician) and Eric Krasno billed as (nO*sO*nO*).
+July 7, 2018, MonoNeon played a show with Joe Russo and Eric Krasno billed as (nO*sO*nO*).
 While the three musicians have played together on many occasions in various other supergroup formations, this marked the first performance as a dedicated trio under this moniker.
 For most of the two-set performance, surprise guest keyboardist Peter Levin (Gregg Allman Band) played on several numbers.
 Relying heavily on improvisation, (nO*sO*nO*) dug deep into the funk, jazz, and psychedelic rock catalogs.
-Covers of Jimi Hendrix‘s “Manic Depression”, The Beatles‘ “Get Back”, Billy Cobham‘s “Stratus”, and John Scofield‘s “Hottentot”, appeared throughout the free-flowing jams and captivated the audience with their supersonic chemistry.
+Covers of Jimi Hendrix's “Manic Depression”, The Beatles‘ “Get Back”, Billy Cobham's “Stratus”, and John Scofield's “Hottentot”, appeared throughout the free-flowing jams and captivated the audience with their supersonic chemistry.

 For the 65th Grammys MonoNeon has been Grammy nominated for his work on Cory Henry's album, "Operation Funk" (Best Progressive R&B Album nomination).
 MonoNeon is one of the writers, guitarist and bassist on the songs "Ecstasy" and "The Line".